cortexrd/Knack-Toolkit-Library/README.md

 ### Functions

--   **deleteRecords**: Used internally by bulk delete to delete an array of records but may be used elsewhere by your App if ever needed.
+-   **deleteRecords**: Used internally by bulk delete to delete an array of records but may be used elsewhere by your app if ever needed.

-## User Filters

-When \"Add filters\" is used in tables, it is possible to save each one you create to a named button.
-Your filters are saved in localStorage, but can be saved/restored to/from Knack for backup or migration to other devices.
-The button colors will have matching variations based on the App\'s theme.
-You can also drag and drop the buttons to re-order them at your convenience.

-### Functions

--   **setCfg**: Sets the allowUserFilters callback to your App to allow user filters based on specific conditions.

-## Form Persistence

-When user types-in data in a form, values are saved to localStorage and restored in case of power outage, accidental refresh, loss of network or other mishaps. **Data is erased** when the form is **submitted** **successfully** or user **navigates away** from page.

-### Functions

--   **setCfg**: To define scenes and fields to exclude.

 ## Account

+### Usage

 Provides features for the currently logged-in account.